mecid/mecid.github.io/_posts/2025-05-27-microapps-architecture-in-swift-scaling.md

     ]
 )
 ```

-Whenever a feature A depends on a particular module of feature B, you can only connect that particular module.
-For example, you might have a Health package with a few modules for models, services, ui, etc. When you work on onboarding features, you might need a health authorization service, and this approach allows you to create a module in the Onboarding package that only depends on the service module of the Health package.

 While a single-package approach works well for small to mid-sized projects, it can become a bottleneck as the number of modules grows.
 For large and extra-large apps, transitioning to a feature-per-package strategy provides better separation, improved dependency control, and a smoother developer experience.